 The only traffic jam on the island will be caused by sheep.
 Not joking!
 Just stop and let these little guys cross the road safely.
 You might even have time to snap a few pictures of them as they make their way off the road.

 So what are you waiting for?
-Check out Irish Car Rentals and plan your trip to Ireland.
+Check out Discover Car Rentals and plan your trip to Ireland.

 Traveling To Ireland Soon?

 5 Indispensable Items to Pack for Ireland

 - Get the Lonely Planet guide to Ireland.